SiGuE: Success in Graduate Education

 About the Post-Baccalaureate Program

-The goal of the Success in Graduate Education (SiGuE) program is to broaden the representation and competitiveness of historically underrepresented groups in the basic Science Technology Engineering and Math (STEM) fields.
-SiGuE provides an opportunity to enhance the research experience of post-baccalaureate students needed to make them competitive for M.Sc., Ph.D. or professional careers programs nationwide.
+The goal of the Success in Graduate Education (SiGuE) program is to broaden the representation and competitiveness of historically underrepresented groups in the basic Science, Technology, Engineering and Math (STEM) fields.
+SiGuE provides an opportunity to enhance the research experience of post-baccalaureate students needed to make them competitive for M.Sc., Ph.D. or professional career programs nationwide.

-SiGuE will help reinforce academic training by providing an individualized student a development plan in a productive research experience mentored by faculties with strong academic programs.
+SiGuE will help reinforce academic training by providing participants an individualized development plan and a productive research experience mentored by faculties with strong academic programs.
 SiGuE strengthens the professional skills that are needed to excel in competitive science careers.

-Applicants will work at the laboratories of Dr. Doseff (Dept of Physiology and Pharmacology and Dept of Toxicology) or Dr. Grotewold (Dept of Biochemistry and Molecular Biology) at Michigan State University.
+Applicants will work in the laboratories of Dr. Doseff (Dept. Physiology and Dept. Pharmacology and Toxicology) or Dr. Grotewold (Dept. Biochemistry and Molecular Biology) at Michigan State University.

 Laboratory Research Experience